Q: Are there application deadlines?

 Q: How long does it take to complete the program?

-A: Students may enroll on a part-time (two 3-credit courses/semester) or full-time (three 3-credit courses/semester) basis.
+A: Most students complete the Certificate in Patient Advocacy program in one year or the Master’s program in 2 – 3 years.
 The Certificate in Patient Advocacy is a six course, 18 credit, course sequence.
 The Master of Arts degree in Health Advocacy requires six additional advanced courses, for a 36 credit program of study.
-Students utilizing financial aid must be enrolled in at least two courses per semester.
+Most students enroll in two 3-credit courses/semester, each Fall, Spring, and Summer semesters.
+Other matriculation sequences are negotiated as needed through student advising.
+Students utilizing financial aid must be enrolled in at least six credits (two courses) per semester.
 Students with extenuating circumstances may enroll in one course at a time with advance permission of the program director.
-Most students complete the program in 2 – 3 years.

 Q: Can I work while I take classes?